Warship Wednesday: Oct. 2, 2019, HMs Unlucky Killer No. 13

 Further, since the boilers had to be halted to dive (who wants burnt oil exhaust inside a sealed steel tube?) if these submersibles could dive in under five minutes it was due to a well-trained crew.
 Then, due to all the vents and stacks that had to seal, there were inevitable leaks and failures, which on occasion sent seawater cascading into the vessel once she slipped below the waves.

-Of the 21 ordered, only 17 were eventually completed and these ships soon earned a reputation as the Kalamity-class due to the fact that ships sank at their moorings, suffered uncontrolled descents to the bottom of the sea, ran aground, and disappeared without a trace.
+Of the 21 ordered, only 17 were eventually completed and these ships soon earned a reputation as the Kalamity-class because ships sank at their moorings, suffered uncontrolled descents to the bottom of the sea, ran aground, and disappeared without a trace.
 This led to improvements such as a large bulbous bow (note the difference in the bow form from early images of these subs to later), though it didn’t really help things all that much.

 With all of this, we should double back around to the K22 mentioned above in the very first image.
 You see, she was completed as HMS K13 at Fairfield Shipbuilders, Glasgow, Scotland.